anilzen/QTHub/content/event/symposium-2026/index.md

 # Poster Session

 We encourage all students and postdocs to present posters.
-The poster session will include a competition for student and postdoctoral entrants, with generous prizes offered by the Fidelity Center for Applied Technology.
+The poster session will include a competition for student and postdoctoral entrants, with generous prizes offered by the [The Fidelity Center for Applied Technology](https://www.fcatalyst.com/).

 # Travel Scholarships